ten-protocol/ten-whitepaper/l1-contracts.md

 ### Rollup Management
 This contract interacts with the aggregators.

 * It determines whether to accept blocks of transactions submitted by an L2 node.
-The Rollup contract cannot accept a rollup from an aggregator with no stake or a valid attestation, and it checks the signature of the rollup generated in the TEE matches the Obscuro_Public_Key registered by the L2 node.
+The Rollup contract can only accept a rollup from an aggregator with a stake and valid attestation, and it checks that the signature of the rollup generated in the TEE matches the Obscuro_Public_Key registered by the L2 node.
 * It stores the encrypted L2 transactions in an efficient format.

 ### Bridge Management